What Is Composting?

 - Strong and durable equipment, a large area of land, a steady stream of labor to maintain and run the facility, and the patience to test with different material combinations and turning frequencies are generally needed for windrow composting.

-- In rainy seasons, the piles’ shapes may be changed so that water flows off the top rather than being getting absorbed into the pile.
+- In rainy seasons, the piles’ shapes may be changed so that water flows off the top rather than getting absorbed into the pile.

 - In order to prevent water from evaporating in a hot and arid climate, windrows are occasionally covered or placed below a shelter.